tbhayward/clas_analysis_code/README.md

   The idea is to take the CLAS12 EventBuilder as a basis and enhance the PID on top of that.
 Loops through all particles in REC::Particle bank and sees if they pass the enhanced particle PID cuts (e.g. tightened sampling fraction, fiducial cuts, chi2pid cuts for hadron identification etc.)
   Start reading around line 700, "public PhysicsEvent getPhysicsEvent(DataEvent event) {"

+  I. analysis_fitter.java
+  This is the class for the kinematic fitter I use to build events.
+  The idea is to take the CLAS12 EventBuilder as a basis and enhance the PID on top of that.
+  Loops through all particles in REC::Particle bank and sees if they pass the enhanced particle PID cuts described in my thesis.
+  Start reading around line 500, "public PhysicsEvent getPhysicsEvent(DataEvent event) {"

 II. hadron.java
   This is the class used to calculate relevant kinematic variables (Q2, W, Mx, xF, PT, phi_trento, etc.)  for ep -> e'hX events (single hadron SIDIS).
 Includes a section (commented out by default to increase computation speed) for the printing of revelant RICH variables for hadron PID studies.
 If no track is present in the RICH (which only exists in one sector; second sector installed for RGC forward) then it prints PID = 0.